Getting started

 Configuration

-A project as a top-level aiken.toml
+A project has a top-level aiken.toml

 file at its root containing metadata